 Q. What does this emergency mean to Utah citizens?

 A. Everyone’s help is needed to stretch our limited water resources.
 As one of the driest states in the nation, we always need to be conscious of water use.
-In a drought, it’s even more important to conserve.
+In a drought, it’s even more important to reduce your use – especially with landscape watering where 60% of residential water is used.
 Small changes add up, so consider ways you can save water that work for you.
 Water-saving tips and money-saving rebates at SlowTheFlow.org

 Q. What can I do as a Utah Citizen?